php-dev-br/laravel-doc-pt-br/responses.md

 #### Populating Parameters Via Eloquent Models

-If you are redirecting to a route with an "ID" parameter that is being populated from an Eloquent model, you may pass the model itself.
+If you are redirecting to a route with an "ID" parameter that is being populated from an Eloquent model, you may simply pass the model itself.
 The ID will be extracted automatically:

     // For a route with the following URI: profile/{id}